QiuYukang/5G-LENA/doc/source/nr-module.rst

 Finally, ``CalculateTheEstimatedLongTermMetric`` calculates the metric that is used to select the best BF pair.

-In Figure :ref:`fig-rbf-impl`, we show the diagram of the classes that are used for realistic BF based on SRS measurements, the dependencies among classes, and the most important methods.
+In :numref:`fig-rbf-impl`, we show the diagram of the classes that are used for realistic BF based on SRS measurements, the dependencies among classes, and the most important methods.
 E.g., we can see that `RealisticBeamformingAlgorithm` needs to access to `ThreeGppChannelModel` to obtain the channel matrix in order to perform the estimation of the channel based on SRS report.